110 Boerum Place, Brooklyn: Luxury Condo Living Redefined in Cobble Hill

 Development Timeline & Sales Status

-• Construction Status: The building has topped out as of mid-2025 — the concrete superstructure is in place, with only the mechanical bulkhead left to be constructed.
+Construction Status: The building has topped out as of mid-2025 — Construction will continue until the end of September 2026

 Why 110 Boerum Place Matters